AbberiorInstruments/ImspectorDocs/docs/quickstart.rst

 The directory itself can contain computer-specific configurations and also contains custom color maps, fit functions, formulas created by the user.
 Therefore it is reasonable to use one directory per user which is accessible from (or syhncrhonized between) computers.
-You can change its location at any time by copying/moving it and directing imspector to the new location through :menuselection:`&Edit --> &Preferences --> &Configuration Directory`.
+You can change its location at any time by copying/moving it and directing Imspector to the new location through :menuselection:`&Edit --> &Preferences --> &Configuration Directory`.

 There are other useful options in this menu, too.